CV / Biography

 Dr Bartels is a member of the ILA's study group on free trade agreements and helped to establish the Society of International Economic Law.
 He is a general editor of the Cambridge International Trade and Economic Law Series (CUP), an associate editor of the Journal of World Trade and an editorial board member of several journals, including the Journal of International Economic Law, the Journal of International Dispute Settlement and Legal Issues of Economic Integration.

-Dr Bartels has acted as expert consultant on international law and EU law to a number of countries, NGOs and international organizations, and has written a number of reports for the European Parliament on the EU's trade and human rights policies, fisheries law, and treaty law.
+Dr Bartels has advised on international law and EU law to a number of countries, NGOs, international organizations, and the private sector, and he has written a number of reports for the European Parliament on the EU's trade and human rights policies, fisheries law, and treaty law.
 In 2011, he conducted a review of the SADC Tribunal, which has resulted in a new Protocol to the SADC Treaty.
 He is a standing member of the advisory panel of the UK Department for International Development's Trade Advocacy Fund for developing countries and of an advisory panel on trade policy for the Commonwealth Secretariat.
+He is also a Specialist Advisor to the UK House of Commons Select Committee on International Trade, and advises Linklaters as Senior Counsel on trade law, particularly in the context of Brexit.